A Confidence-based Acquisition Model for Self-supervised Active Learning and Label Correction: Experiments

-In our investigation of the improved dataset, we identified three prevalent label errors, which our approach successfully rectifies, as demonstrated in Table~\ref{fig:label_validation_examples}.
-(I) Hallucinated annotations, where the annotator assigns labels not present in the dialogue context, (II) Multi-annotation, the case of assigning multiple labels to the same piece of information, and (III) Erroneous annotation, the situation where an incorrect label is assigned based on the context.
+In our investigation of the improved datasets obtained from offline label correction, we identified three prevalent label errors, which our approach successfully rectifies, as exemplified in Table~\ref{figure:experiments:label_correction_examples}.
+(I)~Hallucinated annotations, where the annotator assigns labels not present in the dialogue context, (II)~Multi-annotation, the case of assigning multiple labels to the same piece of information, and (III)~Erroneous annotation, the situation where an incorrect label is assigned based on the context.
 These instances underscore the efficacy of our label validation model in minimising the propagation of errors into the dataset.